acfirthh/SysEnum/README.md

 privileges, contents of the /etc/hosts file and the /etc/passwd file, mounted devices, network interfaces, and plenty more...

-This information from the system can be used either to simply found out more about the system you are on, or for people doing CTF's or penetration testing to find crucial information that could lead to finding exploits for the system to use in Privilege Escallation.
+This information from the system can be used either to simply find out more about the system you are on, or for people doing CTF's or penetration testing to find crucial information that could lead to finding exploits for the system to use in Privilege Escallation.

 ## Complete list of what the script outputs:
 - Current user's username